Regen8/Regen8/README.md

 - 👋 Hi, I’m @Regen8
 - 👀 I’m interested in horticulture.
 - 🌱 I’m currently learning...well more, just more.
-- 💞️ I’m looking to collaborate on HTML based projects, later in this semester.
+- 💞️ I’m looking to collaborate on software-engineering projects.
 - 📫 How to reach me: you can email me at my linkedIn: www.linkedin.com/in/ajay-hernandez-2a2938204

 <!---